Sugar is the ultimate diet killer.

 Here is more: Surveys show that the average American diet includes roughly 30 teaspoons of added sugar every day.

 This translate to more than 500 calories, or the same as downing two 20-ounce sodas.

 So, are you now serious about kicking this nasty habit?

 My Sugar Addiction

-Nonetheless, knowing that something is bad for you and doing something about it are completely different things.
-Right?
+Still, knowing something is bad for you and doing something about it are two completely different things, right?

-As a matter of fact, if you’re reading this, then you know that cutting on sugar is easier said than done—and for many reasons.
+If you’re reading this, you probably know that cutting sugar is more easily said than done—and for many reasons.